Regional 911 center 'finds' father, injured son in Foxboro state forest

-FOXBORO — When a father called 911 after his son accidentally cut himself Wednesday in F. Gilbert Hills State Forest, they were under watchful eyes.
+When a father called 911 after his son accidentally cut himself last Wednesday in F. Gilbert Hills State Forest, they were under watchful eyes.

 Well, at least their cellphone location data were.